FAQs

 • Enhancing healing around implants and in periodontal treatment

-• No. PRP was first used in cardiac surgery in 1987 to support recovery without transfusions.
-It has since been used safely for over two decades in:
+• No. PRP was first used in cardiac surgery in 1987 to support patient recovery and reduce the need for blood transfusion after surgery.
+In the interval years it has developed for use in:

 • Dental and oral surgery